jgentes/angular-knowtify/README.md

 # Angular support for Knowtify InBox (http://www.knowtify.io/)

-### Note: This should be used for Knowtify InBox, not for Knowtify Emails, as Emails would expose your private API token to the client.
-For Node users, you should use https://www.npmjs.com/package/knowtify-node to support Knowtify Emails, which keeps your private token on your server.
+### Note: For Node users, you should also use https://www.npmjs.com/package/knowtify-node for Knowtify Emails support.

 ## How do I use it?